 What is the Purpose of a Community Association?

-These goals are achieved by administering, maintaining and enhancing a real estate development through the establishment of a system of property rights, binding covenants and restrictions, and rules and regulations.
+These goals are achieved by administering, maintaining, and enhancing a real estate development by establishing a system of property rights, binding covenants and restrictions, and rules and regulations.

 A community association combines the characteristics and activities of a local government, a business, and a community.

 Many people need to understand what they are becoming part of when they purchase property governed by an association.

 The disclosure statement signed by homebuyers when they contract to purchase a home within an association informs them that the association exists and gives them some basic information regarding such.
 However, those disclosures do not detail the responsibilities and obligations accompanying owning an association’s property.

 There are some basic things both homebuyers and homeowners should know when purchasing and living in a community or condominium with an association.

 - Do your homework about the association before you make an offer.

 - Know who is in charge.
 Almost always, the association is a non-profit corporation governed by a board of directors.
 The Board is either the declarant (developer/builder) or elected residents.
 Find out if the Board contracts with a professional management company or not.

 - Know if your association is pre or post-transition.
 Transferring control from the developer to the association residents is called ‘transition.’
 The developer can amend the documents and change development standards when in power.